manogna7/DevEase/README.md

 # **DevEase**

-**AI-Powered Website Builder.
-Generate Code, Templates, and Full Websites in Minutes No Coding Required.**

 ---

 ## **Overview**

 DevEase is a revolutionary platform that empowers users to create websites effortlessly.
-Whether you're a beginner, a business owner, or a developer, DevEase simplifies web development by combining **AI-powered code generation**, **pre-built templates**, and **drag-and-drop customization** into one seamless experience.
+Whether you're a beginner, a business owner, or a developer, DevEase simplifies web development by combining **Automated code generation**, **pre-built templates**, and **drag-and-drop customization** into one seamless experience.
 With DevEase, you can describe your website idea, customize it visually, and export or deploy it all without writing a single line of code.

 ---

 ## **Key Features**

-### **1. AI-Powered Code Generation**
+### **1. Automated Code Generation**
 - Describe your website or component in plain English (e.g., "a landing page for a bakery with a hero section and contact form").
 - DevEase generates clean, production-ready code in your preferred framework (React, HTML/CSS, etc.).